Adam-Anthony/EventRingerBot/README.md

 A WIP attempt to make a bot the will dm anyone with a given role who isn't in the server's voice channels.
 Useful to get your team together when its time to go.
 Only for use by those with permissions to manage the server.

+Step 0: $setup [group name without @]
-Step 0: Direct message Event Caller with $ring @rolegoeshere There now you have initilized your ring.
-You won't have to do this again (unless the bot goes down) Step 1: just post '$ring' in the server and it will use the settings from before.
+Step 1: $ring' in the server and it will ring the group you set early
-Step 1a: Want to change up your settings?
-Just go and send a new message to the Event Caller bot.

-Look forward to the sharing link soon!
+It will keep the group you named as it's calling group.

+Add it to your server today! https://discordapp.com/oauth2/authorize?&client_id=523153917106978828&scope=bot&permissions=285584448